So, is there really life after divorce for men? Of course there is!

 I always say that people have an “inner self” and an “outer self.”
 For some people, these selves match.
 But for many others, they don’t.
 And unfortunately, many of us mistakenly fall for another person’s outer self… only later to find out that who they really are inside is much different.
 Then, problems ensue.

 So, write down the qualities you would like in your “perfect partner.”
-These qualities should be everything from personality type (introvert/extrovert), religious affiliation, education, political outlooks, happiness level, and sexual compatibility, just to name a few.
+These qualities should be everything from personality type (introvert/extrovert), religious affiliation, education, political outlooks, happiness level, a single mom, and sexual compatibility, just to name a few.

 Now you might be thinking that I’m crazy – that you’ll never find someone who meets all of your desired criteria.
 And that maybe the case.